 Please allow 30 days for FCMP and NOAA approval of publications and audiovisuals.

 Sign Requirements for Construction Projects

-A sign at least 2' x 3' in size must be erected at the site of any construction project before construction begins, and must remain at the site permanently.
-The sign must include the NOAA, DEP and FCMP logos and the following recommended language:
+A sign at least 2 feet x 3 feet must be erected at the site of any construction project before construction begins, and must remain at the site permanently.
+The sign must include the National Oceanic and Atmospheric Administration (NOAA), Florida Department of Environmental Protection (DEP) and Florida Coastal Management Program (FCMP) logos and the following recommended language:

-"The Florida Coastal Management Program funded this project with a grant from the NOAA Office of Ocean and Coastal Resource Management, awarded under the Coastal Zone Management Act."
+"The Florida Coastal Management Program funded this project with a grant from the NOAA Office for Coastal Management, awarded under the Coastal Zone Management Act."